Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Jacob had twelve sons and one daughter.
 The story of Jacob's son, Joseph, is told in Genesis 37 through Genesis 50.
 Favor rested on Joseph but not on his eleven brothers.

 Even though Joseph was mistreated by his brothers and was sold into slavery and spent many years in prison for a crime he did not commit, God was working with Joseph in a supernatural way so much so that he was promoted to be the second in command in the same place where he had been a slave and a prisoner.
 Joseph was put in a position to help his brothers who had mistreated him years before.
-That's how God's favor works sometimes.
+That's how God's favor works sometimes on some people.

 Moses Received God's Favor